Nasdaq 100 Movers: AAL, GILD

-Two other components making moves today are Advanced Micro Devices, trading down 7.9%, and Xcel Energy, trading up 0.6% on the day.
+Two other components making moves today are Tesla, trading down 8.2%, and Netflix, trading up 1.1% on the day.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.